Poland–South Korea relations: History

-Today
+Modern relations

 Following the end of Cold War, Poland and South Korea's relations dramatically improved and eventually became a strategic partnership.
-South Korea was the first Asian country to officially loan $450 million economic aids to Poland.
-With the relations head higher, Poland and South Korea aimed to increase their good relationship.
-South Korea deputy minister of Foreign Affairs, Kim Hyung-zhin, praised Poland as one of the best and most influential countries.
+South Korea was the first Asian country to officially loan $450 million in economic aid to Poland.
 Investments from South Korea continues to increase as for the result of the good relationship between two countries.
 Poland is also a consumer of Korean networking technology and mobile communications technology.

+In 2016, South Korea deputy minister of Foreign Affairs, Kim Hyong-zhin, praised Poland for its historical contributions to science and culture, and expressed South Korea's desire to expand the cooperative relationship between the two countries.

-In 2018, Polish President Andrzej Duda expressed his wish to support a United Nations-led initiative over Korea, aiming for peaceful unification between the two-halves of the Korean peninsula.
+In 2018, Polish President Andrzej Duda expressed his wish to support a United Nations-led initiative over Korea, aiming for peaceful unification of the Korean peninsula.

-In 2022, Poland and South Korea strengthened military cooperation with Poland making a major purchase of K2 Black Panther tanks, K9 Thunder howitzers and FA-50 fighter jets from South Korea.
+In 2022, Poland and South Korea strengthened their military cooperation when Poland made a major purchase of K2 Black Panther tanks, K9 Thunder howitzers and FA-50 fighter jets from South Korea.
 The agreement also provides for technology transfer, the launch of production in Poland and joint Korean-Polish development of next-generation military equipment.